NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

    # This can also be summarized for all differentially methylated CpGs
    plotTargetAnnotation(myDiff25p.hyper.anot, main = "Differential Methylation Annotation")

-Similarly, it is possible to annotate the differentially methylated CpGs with CpG Island membership using *readFeatureFlank*.
+Similarly, it is possible to annotate the differentially methylated CpGs with CpG Island membership using ``readFeatureFlank``.
 Using this function you read from a BED file with feature info (here the location of the CpG Islands) and with the flank parameter you can define a region around these features (here the "shores" are defined as 2000 bases around the Islands).

 .. code-block:: r

    # Load the CpG info
-   cpg_anot <- readFeatureFlank("Data/mm10.cpg.bed", feature.flank.name = c("CpGi", "shores"), flank=2000)
+   cpg_anot <- readFeatureFlank("/sw/courses/epigenomics/DNAmethylation/biseq_data/mm10.cpg.bed", feature.flank.name = c("CpGi", "shores"), flank=2000)
    diffCpGann <- annotateWithFeatureFlank(as(myDiff25p,"GRanges"), feature = cpg_anot$CpGi, flank = cpg_anot$shores, feature.name = "CpGi", flank.name = "shores")

    # See whether the CpG in myDiff25p belong to a CpG Island or Shore